Ashfield Shale: Distribution

 Natural selection in which the Ashfield Shale is completely exposed is rare.
 However, it can be seen at railway and roadside cuttings, as well as old quarries.
 With weathering and exposure, the shale becomes a paler colour.
+The shale members were once partially exposed in the Thornleigh brick pit, though this has recently been filled in.
+Today, the most observable faces of Ashfield Shale are present along the North Shore and Northern railway lines and Bells Line of Road, and in several other road cutting exposures, like, Horace Street, St Ives and in the Picton–Campbelltown area.